frankakn/cloud-native-deployment/README.md

 ### Extensions for characterizing different deployment options

 These extensions mainly cover basic deployment options, without a specific focus on reliability.
-Exemplary models for the TeaStore application can be found in [BasicDeploymentOptions](https://github.com/frankakn/reliability-deployment/tree/main/BasicDeploymentOptions/).
+Exemplary implementations and models for the TeaStore application can be found in [DeploymentOptions](https://github.com/frankakn/reliability-deployment/tree/main/DeploymentOptions/).

 #### Infrastructure entity